 More useful links and resources

 First Link® … your first step to living well with dementia.
 Alzheimer Society of Canada.
-This downloadable brochure gives an overview of how First Link® can connect people living with dementia to programs and services in their community`.
+This downloadable brochure gives an overview of how First Link® can connect people living with dementia to programs and services in their community.
+Also available in a mobile-friendly view.

 First Link® evaluation project: Final evaluation report.
 Carrie A. McAiney, PhD; Loretta M. Hillier, MA; Paul Stolee, PhD; 2010.
 This report, submitted to the Alzheimer Society of Ontario, evaluates the effects of the First Link® program based on the first years.